The 10+1 Code™

 What It Requires

 AI changes workflows, authority, and decision patterns.
-If organizations don’t evolve alongside the systems they deploy, gaps form, responsibility erodes, humans become over-reliant, and oversight becomes ceremonial.
-This Commandment requires coordinated change across training, governance, roles, and culture, at the same pace as technical change.
+When organizations don’t evolve alongside the systems they deploy, gaps form, responsibility erodes, humans become over-reliant, and oversight becomes ceremonial.
+This requires coordinated change across training, governance, roles, and culture, at the same pace as technical change.

 Individual Responsibility